 Whether you're nursing or giving your baby formula, it’s difficult for a baby to overeat at this stage, so don’t worry if your baby seems to be consuming more than you thought.
 For a basic guideline, measure your baby's weight and then feed them 150ml-200ml per kilo.
 The best thing you can do is feed whenever they need it, as babies typically know exactly how much food they need at this stage.

-If you’re breastfeeding, it may be more difficult to know how much your baby is eating, but as long as your baby is latching on and is feeding until they want to stop, all is ok.
+If you’re breastfeeding, it may be more difficult to know how much breast milk your baby is having, but as long as they are latching on and is feeding until they want to stop, all is ok.
 Check out these tips on the best positions to try when breastfeeding.

 - Crying for more than three hours at a time, three times a week for at least three weeks.